Spine care

 Advanced care for back and neck pain

-Patients at our hospitals have access to board-certified spine surgeons.
-These medical professionals can treat chronic back and neck pain as well as serious injuries, such as trauma.
+At our hospitals, board-certified spine surgeons treat chronic back and neck pain as well as serious injuries, such as trauma.
 However, in many cases, spine surgery is not needed.

 Your spine doctor will review noninvasive treatment options, such as pain medication and physical therapy, to manage your symptoms.
 You may also only need to rest and refrain from certain activities, allowing your body to heal naturally.
 These treatment options may be combined with surgery, depending on your specific diagnosis.